MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/schedule-owner-for-shift-management.md

 - Store associates work in a specific department, and are assigned the **team member** role in Teams.

 ## Frontline manager role assignment

+Determine the capabilities you want to provide your frontline managers in Shifts and Teams, based on your organization's needs.

-As mentioned eariler, a frontline manager in Shifts can be a team owner in Teams *or* a team member in Teams who is elevated to a schedule owner in Shifts.
+As mentioned earlier, a frontline manager in Shifts can be a team owner in Teams *or* a team member in Teams who is a schedule owner in Shifts.
+Team owners can manage their team in Teams.
+Schedule owners are team members in Teams who can manage schedules in Shifts for their team.

+You can elevate the permissions of a team member to a schedule owner role in Shifts so they can create schedules and manage shift requests without making that person a team owner.
+With schedule owner permissions, a frontline manager can manage their team’s schedule without being able to do things like add or remove members or delete a team.

 ### Team owner in Teams